 Today, when people talk about hallmarks, they could be referring to just about anything... from the Jewelry marks used to identify who made the piece, to the purity mark, the guarantee that the metal was made from high-quality metal to town marks, tax marks, country marks, etc. etc.

-Not surprisingly, gold investors who buy physical gold, like gold jewelry are often unsure if all these jewelry marks are really that important.
+Not surprisingly, investors who buy physical gold Jewelry are often unsure if all these Jewelry marks are really that important.
 Are British Hallmarks (UKHM) really the best in the world?
 British Hallmarks like Antique Jewelry has stood the test of time, and are trustworthy.

 Hallmarking was originally introduced in 1300 in Great Britain by a Statute of Edward I and is one of the earliest forms of consumer protection.